theresathankachan/Object-Oriented-Programming-Lab-2022/README.md

 13. Write a user defined exception class to authenticate the user name and password.<br>
 14. Find the average of N positive integers, raising a user defined exception for each negative input.<br>
 15. Define 2 classes; one for generating Fibonacci numbers and other for displaying even numbers in a given range.Implement using threads.(Runnable Interface)<br>
-16.Program to create a generic stack and do the Push and Pop operations.<br>
+16. Program to create a generic stack and do the Push and Pop operations.<br>
-17.Maintain a list of Strings using ArrayList from collection framework, perform built-in operations.<br>
+17. Maintain a list of Strings using ArrayList from collection framework, perform built-in operations.<br>
-18.Program to demonstrate the creation of queue object using the PriorityQueue class.<br>
+18. Program to demonstrate the creation of queue object using the PriorityQueue class.<br>
-19.Program to demonstrate the addition and deletion of elements in deque.<br>
+19. Program to demonstrate the addition and deletion of elements in deque.<br>
-20.Write a Java program to compare two hash set.<br>
+20. Write a Java program to compare two hash set.<br>
-21.Program to demonstrate the working of Map interface by adding, changing and removing elements.<br>
+21. Program to demonstrate the working of Map interface by adding, changing and removing elements.<br>
-22.Program to find maximum of three numbers using AWT.<br>
+22. Program to find maximum of three numbers using AWT.<br>
-23.Implement a simple calculator using AWT components.<br> 24.Develop a program to handle all mouse events and window events.<br>
+23. Implement a simple calculator using AWT components.<br>
+24. Develop a program to handle all mouse events and window events.<br>
-25.Develop a program to handle Key events.<br>
+25. Develop a program to handle Key events.<br>
-26.Write a program to write to a file, then read from the file and display the contents on the console.<br>
+26. Write a program to write to a file, then read from the file and display the contents on the console.<br>
-27.Write a program that reads from a file having integers.Copy even numbers and odd numbers to separate files.<br>
+27. Write a program that reads from a file having integers.Copy even numbers and odd numbers to separate files.<br>
 28. Client Server communication using Socket – TCP/IP.<br>